meownoid/simplest-face-similarity-bot/README.md

 ```

 Optionally change paths in the `config.py` and place your own photos to the photos folder.
-Then run `prepare.py` to download two pretrained models and create photos embeddings.
+Then run `prepare.py` to download two pretrained models and create photo embeddings.

 ```shell script
 python prepare.py